 Both ski and snowboard candidates must be able to present a strong lesson – the Level One is designed to be a teaching qualification!

 The NZSIA / SBINZ Level Two Certifications are aimed at instructors wanting to progress within the snowsports industry to teaching students at higher levels.
 A Level Two Instructor is certified to teach up to intermediate skiers/riders.

-Ski candidates have an eight-day exam that includes teaching progressions from wedge turning to advanced-parallel turns with a pole plant, the teaching model and learning process, class handling and safety, skier analysis, technical information and demonstrating.
+Ski candidates have an seven-day exam that includes teaching progressions from wedge turning to advanced-parallel turns with a pole plant, the teaching model and learning process, class handling and safety, skier analysis, technical information and demonstrating.
 Candidates should be advanced skiers that can ski dynamically on and off-piste and are able to perform a basic short turn.

-Snowboard candidates have a five-day exam that includes modules on rider improvement, movement analysis, the teaching model, progressions for intermediate students, and class handling and safety.
+Snowboard candidates have a six-day exam that includes modules on rider improvement, movement analysis, the teaching model, progressions for intermediate students, and class handling and safety.
 Candidates should be riding all groomed and off-piste terrain with good form, tidy skidded and edged demonstrations on-piste, plus demonstrations of all basic freestyle elements (switch riding, straight airs, ollies, nose rolls and air 180s).